mgblackwater/stevekinney.net/content/courses/testing/cross-browser-testing-with-vitest.md

 # 1. Cross-Browser Testing with Vitest

 Alright, let’s talk about cross-browser testing, because let’s be real, the odds that your app is only ever going to be used on the latest Chrome version are about as good as finishing a Friday without hitting _at least_ one merge conflict.
 You’ve got users out there with different setups—Safari, Firefox, Edge, maybe even IE11 (gasp!).
 The good news?
-You can catch a bunch of browser-specific issues before your users find them... with Vitest!
+You can catch a bunch of browser-specific issues before your users find them… with Vitest!
 And no, it doesn’t have to be painful.

 Let’s explore a quick and practical way to set up cross-browser testing so you can handle browser quirks without rage-clicking into oblivion.